timkiely/scarpe-nyc-taxi-data-public/README.md

 ##### 2. Initialize database and set up schema

+If using Ubuntu, the easiest way to move forward is to create a postgres superuser called `ubuntu`.
+This will give your system user write access to create a database. run `sudo -u postgres createuser --interactive` and mark `yes` when asked if the user is superuser.

+You may need to alter permissions with `chmod 700 -R /home/ubuntu/scrape-taxi-data` to get this to run with no errors.
+If this script runs with any errors, delete the database entirely with `dropdb nyc-taxi-data` and then run from scratch (otherwise, you'll be re-indexing and wasting disk space).

+Then, run:

 `./00-initialize_database.sh`

-You may need to alter permissions with `chmod 700 -R /home/ubuntu/nyc-taxi-data` to get this to run with no errors.
-If this script runs with any errors, delete the database entirely with `dropdb nyc-taxi-data` and then run from scratch (otherwise, you'll be re-indexing and wasting disk space).

 ##### 3. Download raw taxi data